framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2020 All rights reserved.

 ## Changelog

+###v3.0.11:
+- **FIXED**: The Engine Version checks had one wrong address marker for v4.21 like engines which could lead to the wrong version being chosen
+- **ADDED**: Logging of all activity to a .log file (UniversalUE4Unlocker.dll.log) for easier debugging when things go wrong.

 ###v3.0.10:
 - **ADDED**: Another pattern added to find the engine version in 4.24+ games.